iamsandeshpumarai/nepl-yatra/README.md

 # Nepl Yatra 🇳🇵

-**Nepl Yatra** is a full-stack web application designed for renting vehicles in Nepal — including cars, bikes, scooters, and more.
-Whether you're a local or a tourist, Nepl Yatra makes it easy to find and book the perfect ride for your journey.
+**Nepl Yatra** is a simple and efficient vehicle rental web application built using the MERN stack.
+Users can browse and rent various types of vehicles such as cars, bikes, scooters, and more from different locations in Nepal.

 ---

-## 🌟 Features
+## 🚀 Features

-- 🚘 Rent cars, motorbikes, scooters, or vans
-- 🔎 Search and filter based on location, vehicle type, and availability
-- 🧾 User registration and booking history
-- 📍 Google Maps integration for pickup & drop-off
+- 🛵 Browse different types of vehicles (cars, bikes, scooters, etc.)
+- 🗺️ Rent from multiple locations across Nepal
-- 📆 Real-time booking system with date/time selection
+- 🧾 Simple booking system with availability checks
-- 💳 Payment gateway integration (planned)
+- 👤 User registration and login

 ---

 ## 🛠️ Tech Stack

-- **Frontend:** React.js / Next.js / Tailwind CSS
+- **Frontend:** React.js
-- **Backend:** Node.js / Express.js / MongoDB
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB
-- **Authentication:** JWT / OAuth (planned)
+- **Authentication:** JWT
-- **APIs:** Google Maps API, etc.
-- **Deployment:** Vercel / Render / MongoDB Atlas
+- **State Management:** React Context API / Redux (if used)
+- **Styling:** Tailwind CSS or any CSS framework you used

 ---

-## 📌 Project Goals
+## 🎯 Project Goal

-- Support tourism and local travel in Nepal
-- Provide a smooth rental experience for all types of vehicles
-- Offer a scalable and secure rental solution for the Nepali market
+To create a user-friendly platform that allows people to rent vehicles easily from various places in Nepal, supporting both local travelers and tourists.

 ---

-## 📍 Status
+## 📌 Current Status

-🚧 Currently under development.
-Contributions and ideas are welcome!
+✅ In development
+💡 New features and improvements coming soon!

+---

+## 📬 Contact

+For feedback or collaboration, feel free to open an issue or pull request.